stomp/stomp-spec/src/stomp-specification-1.1.md

 ### Header content-length

-The `SEND`, `MESSAGE` and `ERROR` frames may carry and should include a `content-length` header which is a byte count for the length of the message body.
+The `SEND`, `MESSAGE` and `ERROR` frames should include a `content-length` header if a frame body is present.
+The header is a byte count for the length of the message body.
 If a `content-length` header is included, this number of bytes must be read, regardless of whether or not there are null characters in the body.
 The frame still needs to be terminated with a null byte.
 If a `content-length` is not specified, the first null byte encountered signals the end of the frame.

 ### Header receipt